nathan-pham/markdown-renderer/README.md

 # Markdown Renderer

 A vanilla Markdown renderer created for the Replit Template Jam.
-Although it needs heavy optimization and refactoring, it does not use a line of regex and therefore makes me feel like a real programmer.
+Although it needs heavy optimization and refactoring, it is surprisingly light weight (only 3.4kb when minified).
 Currently supports images, links, lists, blockquotes, inline code, and code blocks.

 ## Example Usage